LH-90/iOS_app_quiz/README.md

   - `ChoiceTextView`: custom view for displaying the possible answers text
   - `BottomTextView`: custom view for displaying bottom text buttons
   - `GameColor`: defines the colors used throughout the app

-Thank you for using Culture Quiz!
-Enjoy playing!